erkutter/datelytics-support/README.md

 *   Your photos and related data are primarily stored locally on your device.
 *   We do *not* maintain copies of your photos on our servers after analysis is complete.

+**4.3 Face Data**

+Datelytics AI does not collect, process, or store biometric or face data from user photos.
+Important clarifications regarding face data:

+* We do not perform facial recognition on uploaded photos
+* We do not extract, measure, or retain any facial features, facial geometry, or biometric identifiers
+* While your photos may contain faces, we do not specifically process face data
+* Photos are temporarily shared with our AI technology partner (Claude AI by Anthropic) solely for general composition and content analysis, not for facial recognition or biometric purposes
+* No face data is extracted, stored, or shared with third parties
+* Photos remain stored only on your device and are not permanently stored on our servers
+* We do not build user profiles based on facial characteristics or use face data for any purpose

+Our photo analysis is focused on general aspects like lighting, composition, background, and overall impression - not on processing specific facial data.

 ### 5. DATA SHARING AND THIRD PARTIES {#5-data-sharing-and-third-parties}

 **5.1 Service Providers**

 We share limited information with the following service providers:

-*   **Google Gemini API:** We transmit your photos to Google Gemini API *solely* for AI-powered analysis.
-Google processes these photos in accordance with their privacy policy.
+*   **Claude AI (by Anthropic):** We transmit your photos to Claude AI *solely* for AI-powered analysis.
+Claude processes these photos in accordance with their privacy policy.

 **5.2 Legal Requirements**